-where $ i\in \{1,\ldots,N\} $, $ \theta_i (t) \in \calS^1 $ denotes the phase of the $ i $th oscillator, $ \omega \in \bbR \setminus \{0\} $ denotes the natural frequency, $ u(t) \in \bbR $ denotes an external control input, and $ \{W_i\}_i $ denotes independent standard Wiener processes wrapped around $ \calS^1 $.
-The noise intensity is denoted by $ D > 0 $.
-The functions $ Z , Z_w : \calS^1 \rightarrow \bbR $ are called the phase sensitivity functions (or phase response curves), which quantify the linear response of the phase to an input and a noise, and it is assumed that $ Z, Z_w \in C^2 (\calS^1) $.
-We emphasize that all the oscillators are driven by the same input $ u $.
-Without the input and the noise (i.e., $ u \equiv 0,~ D = 0 $), the oscillators rotate with the constant angular velocity $ \omega $.
+We emphasize that all the oscillators are driven by the same input \(u\).
+Without the input and the noise, i.e., \(u\equiv0\) and \(D=0\), the oscillators rotate with the constant angular velocity \(\omega\).
 The model~\eqref{eq:phasemodel} appears, for example, in neuroscience~\cite{Tass,Kuritz}, where it is difficult to apply different control inputs to each oscillator.